rjadams82/synology-docker-project-automate/README.md

     - execute the 'build_stream' method to pull images and bring the Project back up
 3. Logs each action to the system log

+# WARNING - WARNING - WARNING

+>I am NOT chekcing to see if an image is upgradable before removing the image!
+This means we are removing and re-pulling images every time, regardless of their current status in the docker repo - ***and regardless if they even exist anymore***!
+This means you might remove your containers and images completely and never get them back!

+*You could in theory use the API to iterate through the Project > Containers > Images to see if they are upgradeable before cleaning them and rebuilding, and I might investigate this in future updates.*

 ### ***Why not use portainer/watchtower/diun/whatsupdocker/dockcheck/etc ?***